Taganga, Colombia – Info for Travelers

 Learn to Scuba Dive

-Taganga, Colombia offers some of the cheapest dive courses in South America and is very similar to Asia prices (I did my open water and advanced in Asia).
-Expect to pay around COP700,000 for an open water course.
-There are loads of dive shops in town that offer all sorts of courses to intro dives, so no matter what your level is there something for everyone.
+Taganga, Colombia also offers some of the cheapest dive courses in South America and is very similar to Asia prices (I did my Open Water and Advanced PADI in Asia).
+Expect to pay around COP 700,000 for an Open Water course in Taganga.

-Enjoy the Sunset on the Beach
+Enjoy the sunset on the Beach

-Taganga, Colombia is located perfectly for watching the sun go down over the water, I’ve not met anyone that doesn’t like a good sunset!)
+Taganga, Colombia is located perfectly for watching the sun go down over the water (and I’ve not met anyone that doesn’t like a good sunset!)